"""

 raise TypeError(

-"encoding arguments 'outgoing' and 'incoming' "
+"encoding arguments 'outgoing' and 'incoming' are required: toggle at least one."

 )